ddancho/nextjs-lucia-auth/README.md

 This is a [Next.js](https://nextjs.org/) fullstack project (server components, server actions) bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-App is demo for the lucia auth with postgres database and prisma orm, basic auth (register, login, logout) is done via email and password.
+App is demo for the lucia auth with postgres database and prisma orm, basic auth (register, login, logout) is done via email and password, with register email confirmation.

 Besides NextJS following libraries are used in the project: